Find out what pencils you need for your drawings and what their benefits are

-The degree of hardness always refers to the lead in the pencil and gives information about its mixing ratio of clay and the mineral graphite.
-Clay serves as a binder for graphite, which gives the pencil its black colour.
+The degree of hardness always refers to the lead in the pencil and gives information about its mixing ratio of clay and mineral graphite.
+Clay serves as a binder for graphite, which gives the pencil its black color.

 The mixing ratio is given in units ranging between H and B. The higher the number in front of B, the more graphite it will contain.
 The line becomes darker and the lead softer.
 The higher the number in front of H, the more clay it will contain.
 The line becomes lighter and the lead harder.